kevintpeng/Learn-Something-Every-Day/UWaterloo/SE212: Logic and Computation.md

 - proof theories are used in place of truth tables to show things like logicial implications
 - a sound proof theory means any correct use of rules forms a correct argument
 - a complete proof theory means that any problem that follows the constraints of a proof theory is provable using the rules
-- (ECE124) Conjunctive Normal Form and Disjunctive Normal Form are simple ways of expressing a formula (only &s and |s)
+- (ECE124) Conjunctive Normal Form and Disjunctive Normal Form are simple ways of expressing a formula (only ANDs and ORs)
 - **Natural Deduction** is a proof theory where we prove a set of formulas entails another formula (and we often assume that the premises are consistent)
   - an argument is invalid if for some boolean valuation, the premises are true and the conclusion is false
   - *proving negated statements is really wierd, you can disprove other parts and join them together with and_i*